 Blue Heron Coffeehouse / 162 W 2nd St / Winona, MN

 The Maria W. Faust Sonnet Contest returned to the tradition of celebrating National Poetry Month with a gathering to honor the sonnet.
 Following social time with music by Flutistry, Ken Mogren read from his new book, Emilio DeGrazia spoke about sonnet writing, and Ken McCullough lead everyone in a Speed Sonnet writing activity.

-Local Winona sonneteer Ken Mogren will read from his new book of humorous sonnets, Spunky Grandmas and Other Amusing Characters, which will be available in May.
+Local Winona sonneteer Ken Mogren read from his new book of humorous sonnets, Spunky Grandmas and Other Amusing Characters, which will be available in May.